PayneLab/cptac/README.md

 </ul>

 ## Requirements
 This package is intended to run on Python 3.6 with pandas 0.23.4.
-In the tutorials we use seaborn 0.9.0 for data visualization.
+In the tutorials, we use seaborn 0.9.0 for data visualization.

 ## License
 This package contains LICENSE.md document which describes the license for use.
 Please note the difference between the license as it applies to code versus data.